 How To Start Selling Your Art Today!

-1 Master your mind
+1 Master Your Mind

 The first step is selling art or anything is having the right mindset.
 In short, you must believe in your own talent and accept there are people out there who are willing to buy your art.
 You must eliminate the fear of failure which stops talented artists from even attempting to sell their artwork.
 Face what you are afraid off, anyone who has been extremely successful can tell you, that they have all had challenges and failed multiple times before they were really successful.
 It was through their failures that they learned and grew.
 Never ever give up, on your dreams and continued to work towards your goals no matter where you are at, in your art journey.
 One of the best books ever written on self-mastery is Think and Grow Rich by Napoleon Hill, I recommend every artist should read it.
-This was a vital book that assisted me in the process of selling my art and business.
+This was a vital book that assisted me in the process of creating an online art gallery.

-2 Create a fanbase
+2 Create A Fanbase